 During the night of 12/13 April Kapitänleutnant Siegfried Strelow’s U-435 fired at but missed Punjabi, but then sank the 6,008-ton Panamanian El Occidente and 5,823-ton Soviet Kiev.
 Later in the night U-209 failed in an attack, Ju 88 bombers of the III/KG 30 sank the 5,486-ton British freighter Harpalion.

 German air reconnaissance then located the PQ.14 convoy, but sporadic air attacks between 15 and 17 April were unsuccessful, and the escort of the QP.10 convoy, led by Commander J. E. H. McBeath in Oribi, defeated attacks by U-376, U-377 and U-456.
 U-376 only just missed Edinburgh on 17 April to the east of Bjørnøya.
 Kapitänleutnant Heinz Ehlert Clausen’s U-403 sank the 6,985-ton British Empire Howard of the PQ.14 convoy.

 Further efforts by Kapitän Gottfried Pönitz’s 8th Zerstörer-Flottille to find the two convoys failed in the prevailing bad weather.
-From 17 April the PQ.14’s local escort toward the end of its passage was provided by the Soviet destroyers Gremyashchiy and Sokrushitelnyi, and British minesweepers Gossamer, Harrier, Hussar and Niger.
+From 17 April the PQ.14 convoy’s local escort toward the end of its passage was provided by the Soviet destroyers Gremyashchiy and Sokrushitelnyi, and the British minesweepers Gossamer, Harrier, Hussar and Niger.
 Eight of the PQ.14 convoy’s ships reached Murmansk.